MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 CMD [ "cmd" ]
 ```

-For additional examples of dockerfiles for Windows see the [Dockerfile for Windows Repository] (https://github.com/Microsoft/Virtualization-Documentation/tree/master/windows-server-container-samples).
+For additional examples of dockerfiles for Windows, see the [Dockerfile for Windows Repository] (https://github.com/Microsoft/Virtualization-Documentation/tree/master/windows-server-container-samples).

 ## Instructions